somechild/Form-Validator/README.md

 ####stringMatcher(strArr) | password.js
-Pass an array of strings and this just checks if all the strings match each other. **This returns a boolean.
-Not the `'isSuccess'` object**
+Pass an array of strings and this just checks if all the strings match each other.
+In the `DEMO`, I use this for the *password confirmation* input.
+**This returns a boolean.
+Not the `isSuccess` object**

 *Make sure you pass at least two strings in the function.*

-This function does not give any error details (no `'err'` property in the object returned)
+This function does not give any error details (no `err` property in the object returned)